zetanumbers/rfcs/text/0000-unforgettable-types.md

 - Obviously the `forget` function;
 - `ManuallyDrop` and `MaybeUninit` types as they disable drop;
-- `Rc` and `Arc` types as they may create ownership cycle ([The Rust Programming Language - Chapter 15.6](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html#reference-cycles-can-leak-memory));
+- `Rc` and `Arc` types as they allow creation of an ownership cycle ([The Rust Programming Language - Chapter 15.6](https://doc.rust-lang.org/book/ch15-06-reference-cycles.html#reference-cycles-can-leak-memory));
-- MOVE(reference): Threads also can be used to create ownership cycles.
+- `std::sync::mpsc::(sync_)channel` and other channel types as they allow creation of an ownership cycle;
 - etc.

 To mark type as unforgettable there's a special wrapper type called `Unforget<'a, T>`, with interface similar to the `ManuallyDrop<T>`.
 Overall interface is similar to `ManuallyDrop`, except for a lifetime parameter `'a` which purpose is explained in the [reference-level-explanation] section.
-For now the `'static` lifetime should be considered its default lifetime.
+For now the `'static` lifetime should be considered its default lifetime,

 To implement safe [`std::thread::JoinGuard`] once again, such type must be marked as unforgettable: